 Peanut Butter Cup Cookies are soft and chewy peanut butter cookies topped with mini Reese’s peanut butter cups and dipped in chocolate.
-Get the easy recipe and find out how to make the best peanut butter cup cookies.
 These scrumptious Reese's cookies are perfect for Christmas cookie swaps, homemade gifts, and potlucks.

 Preheat the oven at 350 °F and line a baking sheet with parchment paper or silicone mat.

 Place the peanut butter, butter and sugar in a bowl and mix with a spatula until smooth and creamy.
 Add the egg yolk and milk and mix until combined.
 Fold in the flour and salt

 Use a medium cookie scoop to make balls the same size and place them on a baking sheet about 2 inches apart.

 Place in the freezer for 15 minutes.
 Bake for 9-12 minutes or until they are slightly golden on the edges.

 As soon as you remove them from the oven, place a Reese’s mini in the center of each cookie.
 You want to do this before the cookies fully set.
 Transfer to a wire rack to finish cooling.